shiimu/NormalizationHelper/README.md

 # NormalizationHelper

 Gui wrapper for ffmpeg tools i often use.
-Helps with normalization.
+Helps with normalization of archivable files.
 Aimed at a/v files

 Converts ffmpeg compatible files into .mkv format enable/disable video codec, audio codec and logging.